Ang Syota Kong Balikbayan

-Ang Syota Kong Balikbayan (English: My Girlfriend, the Returnee) is a 1995 Philippine romantic action comedy film directed by Pablo Santiago.
-It stars Fernando Poe Jr. (who produced the film) and Anjanette Abayari in the lead roles.
+Ang Syota Kong Balikbayan (English: My Girlfriend, the Returnee) is a 1995 Philippine romantic action comedy film directed by Pablo Santiago and written by Pablo S. Gomez, Manuel Buising, and Jaime Fabregas, from a story by Gomez.
+It stars Fernando Poe Jr. and Anjanette Abayari in the lead roles.
 The word balikbayan (literally "return to the homeland") refers to members of the Filipino diaspora who return to or visit the Philippines.

+Produced by FPJ Productions and distributed by Viva Films, the film was released theatrically on November 29, 1995.

 Plot

 Cathy returns from the US to pursue a modeling career and donate her inherited property to her tenants in accordance with her grandmother's wishes.
-She meets with her uncle Facundo, who tells her that he intends to sell off the property, to which he has a share, and asks for her permission, which she refuses.
+She meets with her uncle Facundo, who tells her that he intends to sell off the property, of which he has a share, and asks for her permission, which she refuses.
 On her way to live with her aunt Agnes and cousin Tino/Tina in the working-class community that has sprung up at the property, she rear-ends a jeepney driven by Nanding, leading to an argument, which is complicated by the fact that Nanding cannot understand Cathy's English.
 Cathy charms the police into having Nanding jailed.

 While jogging a few days later, Cathy encounters Nanding, who has been bailed out by his friends and turns out to be living in the same neighborhood as she.
 Cathy gets into another argument with him, which is frustrated again by the language barrier.
 While driving shortly afterwards, Nanding again runs into Cathy, who has gotten into another car accident.
 Seeing her being bullied by the occupants of the car she hit, he fights them off.
 Cathy's attitude towards him changes, and after Tino/Tina tells her that Nanding is actually a good-hearted person, she resolves to make amends.

 Tino/Tina arranges for the two to meet, with Cathy apologizing to Nanding in Filipino.
 Over dinner, Nanding and Cathy bond, along with Tino/Tina and Nanding's friend Steve.
 As they leave to fetch a group of club workers led by Digna, they unknowingly transport diamonds stolen by criminals Frankie and Maxie, who had hidden their loot inside Nanding's parked jeepney.
 Arriving at the club, Cathy arouses Digna's jealousy, leading the latter to kiss Nanding in front of Cathy.
 After learning that Nanding has no feelings for Digna, Cathy accompanies Nanding in fetching Digna at the club and kisses him in front of her before walking off.